eldridgea/blog/content/post/workdown.md

 +++
 author = "Eldridge Alexander"
 date = 2019-09-23T12:03:11Z
-description = "A system to write Markdown and have it published and hosted via Cloudflare Workers." draft = false image = "img/workers-illustration.png" slug = "workdown"
+description = "An app to write Markdown and have it published and hosted via Cloudflare Workers." draft = false image = "img/workers-illustration.png" slug = "workdown"